03 Jul Dream House

-Farrah stared up at the dark old house, with its boarded up windows and doors, creaky wrap around porch, and flecks of paint so weather worn it was no longer discernible what color it had once been.
+Farrah stared up at the dark old house, with its boarded-up windows and doors, creaky wrap around porch, and flecks of paint so weather-worn it was no longer discernible what color it had once been.
 It was in need of some serious attention that was for sure, but structurally it was a beautiful house.
 It looked like something out of a fairy tale, she thought, complete with arched doorways, turrets and balconies.
 Farrah could just imagine herself up there, room covered in laces, ribbons, and flowers, balcony open to the evening where she could look out over the dark forest below.
-Nothing at all like the room she had now which was much to small to do anything other then sleep in, and painted an awful sunshine yellow her mother insisted brightened up the room.
+Nothing at all like the room she had now which was much too small to do anything other than sleep in, and painted an awful sunshine yellow her mother insisted brightened up the room.

 She hated her room, she hated her house, she even hated her dog Sam; with his stupid begging, and whining and always wanting her to pay attention to him.
 But most of all Farrah hated her mother; Charlotte.
 She called her mother by her first name because it made her mad, though over the last year she’d just about given up trying to make Farrah call her mom, which made it a little less fun, but not totally.
 Charlotte was always telling her what she could and couldn’t do, where to go and where to stay away from, she even told her who she was allowed to hang out with!
 What gave her the right?!
 Farrah was almost 13 years old, she didn’t need a babysitter, and she certainly didn’t need her annoying mother trying to control her entire life, she was old enough to decide things for herself.

 Like today, Charlotte had told her to change her clothes before going outside, to stay out of the woods, and away from the old house, which was in the woods so it was just plain dumb to say that.
 It was like telling her to stay out of the woods twice.
 What a stupid woman, Farrah shook her head in disgust.
 Sometimes she wished they were not related.